 (3) Subsection (2) does not affect the operation of any indemnity given under section 34(1) by the Treasurer to the approved lender before the service of the notice.

-32. Advances by approved lenders may be indemnified
+32. Advances by approved lenders, authorisation of and indemnity for

 (1) An approved lender may inform the Authority that the lender is prepared to make an advance to a farmer, retired farmer or rural employer on condition that the advance will be indemnified by the State.